Kwanzaa is a Kiswahili word that means "first fruits."

 The candle holder (kinara) reminds believers in the ancestral origins in one of 55 African countries; they also hold the seven candles (mishumaa saba) that are lit each day of Kwanzaa.

-During Kwanzaa, participants greet one another with “Habari gani” which is Kiswahili for “how are you/ how’s the news with you?”
-The response is “Umoja, habari gani.”
+During Kwanzaa, participants greet one another with "Habari gani" which is Kiswahili for "How are you today?"
+The response is the principle for that day, followed by "habari gani."
+For example: "Umoja, habari gani."